Donate Newsletter

 80 Candles for 80 Years

-To mark the 80th anniversary of the liberation of Auschwitz-Birkenau in 2025 we are inviting communities across the UK to take part in a special nationwide arts and education project – 80 Candles for 80 Years.
+To mark the 80th anniversary of the liberation of Auschwitz-Birkenau in 2025, communities and organisations from across the UK will take part in a special nationwide arts and education project – 80 Candles for 80 Years.